Navajo weaving: Wool and yarn

 In the late 17th century, the Navajo acquired the Iberian Churra, a breed of sheep, from Spanish explorers.
 These animals were developed into a unique breed by the Navajo, today called the Navajo-Churro.
 These sheep were well-suited to the climate in Navajo lands, and that produced a useful long-staple wool.
 Hand-spun wool from these animals was the main source of yarn for Navajo blankets until the 1860s, when the United States government forced the Navajo people to relocate at Bosque Redondo and seized their livestock.
 Before their removal, the early weaving practice was such that unprocessed wool was chiefly used to make blankets and which still retained its lanolin and suint (sweat), and which could repel water, on the one hand, but which left an unpleasant odor to the finished woolen product, on the other.
 The 1869 peace treaty that allowed the Navajo to return to their traditional lands included a $30,000 settlement to replace their livestock.
 The tribe purchased 14,000 sheep and 1,000 goats.
-Between 1870–1900, commercially processed, pre-dyed woolen goods were introduced to the Navajo, which they incorporated in their weaving.
+Between 1870 and 1900, commercially processed, pre-dyed woolen goods were introduced to the Navajo, which they incorporated in their weaving.

 Mid-19th century Navajo rugs often used a three-ply yarn called Saxony, which refers to high-quality, naturally dyed, silky yarns.
 Red tones in Navajo rugs of this period come either from Saxony or from a raveled cloth known in Spanish as bayeta, which was a woolen manufactured in England.
 With the arrival of the railroad in the early 1880s, another machine-produced yarn came into use in Navajo weaving: four-ply aniline dyed yarn known as Germantown because the yarn was manufactured in Pennsylvania.